nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     * 2a1.
 DevEnable displays an error message with the correct usage.

       Use case resumes at Step 2.
 * 2b.
-DevEnable detects that the project does not exist in the list.
+DevEnable detects that the project that the client will be attached to does not exist in the list.
     * 2b1.
 DevEnable displays an error message that the project does not exist.

       Use case ends.